 Working with Jacquie

 “It was an absolute joy to work with Jacquie.
-She directed with clarity, was economic with her words and always invited questions and challenges.
-She was calm and a great energy on set.
-I think she made everyone feel at ease and therefore at optimal creativity.
-There was always an open channel of communication and we worked together, as a team.” – Harriet Green, Actor
+She directed with clarity and always invited questions and challenges.
+She was generally actor centric in her approach: curious about and adaptable to our processes and always allowed us space to play and discover.” – Harriet Green, Actor

 “Jacquie was an absolute pleasure to work with.
-She was incredibly organised, with detailed shot lists and extremely helpful in terms of planning the schedule.
-She was a consummate professional who had a lovely relationship with the cast and crew.
+She was incredibly organised and a consummate professional who had a lovely relationship with the cast and crew.
 Jacquie collaborated brilliantly with her DOP, but I was most impressed by how she was with her cast.
-You could genuinely see an improvement in performance with every take through Jacquie’s notes.
-She’s a very likeable person and showed great kindness and humility throughout the shoot.
-She had a very clear vision for the film, which I believe she has achieved and I very much look forward to working with her again in the future.” – David Bispham, 1st AD
+You could genuinely see an improvement in performance with every take through Jacquie’s notes.” – David Bispham, 1st AD